cpich3g/o3-fullstack-langgraph-quickstart/README.md

 ```

 **Azure OpenAI Deployment Setup:**
-1. Deploy the required O3-mini models in your Azure OpenAI resource
+1. Deploy the required Azure AI models in your Azure OpenAI resource
 2. Use the deployment names that match the configuration above
-3. Ensure your API version supports O3-mini models: `2024-12-01-preview`
+3. Ensure your API version supports Azure AI models: `2024-12-01-preview`

 ## Technology Stack